ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

 {: #block-s2s-auth-encryption-ui}
 {: ui}

-If the authorization is needed for cross-account encryption, the authorization must be created in the target account that owns the encryption key.
+When the authorization is needed for cross-account encryption, the authorization must be created in the target account that owns the encryption key.
-{: important>
+{: important}

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage > Access (IAM)**.
 1. From the side panel, select **Authorizations**.